-Changes in educational policy can impact on infrastructure requirements of the education estate.
 The Capital Plan includes provision for an extension at St Ninian's High School (2021/22) to temporarily increase the school's planning capacity as a consequence of a change in schools admission arrangements.
-This project is on programme.
+The initial element of the programme is complete with the extension in place and useable slightly later than anticipated (just after the commencement of the school year) as a consequence of the impact from Covid-19 on the building sector.
 Remodelling of the school's accommodation will be required in the medium term related to the extended provision.

 The need to ensure that all educational buildings are 'fit for purpose' is an active driver in developing and maintaining the learning estate and in achieving the policy aims of excellence and equity for all.
-The Council has undertaken major school refurbishment projects with the most recent being Barrhead High School and Crookfur Primary School both of which benefitted from some support investment released by the Scottish Government to improve the condition of schools.

-In September 2019 East Renfrewshire was informed that is was successful in attracting some funding support from the Scottish Government's new Learning Estate Investment Programme (LEIP).
+In September 2019 East Renfrewshire was informed that it was successful in attracting some funding support from the Scottish Government's new Learning Estate Investment Programme (LEIP).
 This will help take forward the campus approach in the Capital Plan to improve facilities for Learning and Leisure in the village of Neilston, which includes new build replacements for Neilston and St Thomas' primary schools and Madras Family Centre.
-In summer 2020 the project team was appointed and consultation is underway on realising the first phase, with the new Learning Campus on the Neilston/Madras site and the next phase based on the vacated St Thomas's site focussed around further improvements to leisure for the village.
+In summer 2020 the project team was appointed and consultation was undertaken on realising the first phase of the new Learning Campus on the Neilston/Madras site and the next phase based on the vacated St Thomas's site focussed around further improvements to leisure for the village.
+The project is progressing.

 These school buildings in Neilston were identified as having the highest priority in need of renewal.
 There will be other projects that the Council will need to reflect in future Capital Investment Strategy and Capital Plan updates to address the ongoing need to renew/refurbish older schools whose condition and suitability deem them in need of investment.

 At present, Carolside and Cross Arthurlie primary schools and the older wings of Woodfarm and Mearns Castle high schools have the lowest rated buildings in terms of condition in East Renfrewshire.
 The newer wings at these secondary schools are in very good condition and provide a modern learning environment.
-Carolside and Cross Arthurlie are currently the buildings with the highest priority where their suitability and condition are in need of investment.
-The Council is intent on addressing these priorities as soon as it is able to do so.
-The Council will actively look to submit further LEIP submissions when future phases of this funding contribution are announced by the Scottish Government and local financial conditions permit.
+Carolside and Cross Arthurlie are currently the primary school buildings with the highest priority where their suitability and condition are in need of investment.
+The Council is intent on addressing these priorities as soon as it is able to do so and is currently progressing feasibility and options appraisal studies for the redevelopment of both schools so that the Council is well placed to submit further submissions for the third phase of the Learning Estate Improvement Programme when this funding contribution is announced by the Scottish Government and local financial conditions permit.
 As noted, the Council will continue to explore funding opportunities to lever in additional investment to improve the condition and suitability of its learning environments.